-Since the Ben Avery Trail is in the Eagletails Mountains Wilderness Area, the use of motorized vehicles and mechanized equipment, including bicycles is prohibited.
+Since the Ben Avery Trail is in the Eagletail Mountains Wilderness Area, the use of motorized vehicles and mechanical transport, including bicycles is prohibited.
 Please ensure your activities result in minimal impact on the land, wildlife, and other visitors.

 Permits, Fees, Limitations

 There is no fee for camping or hiking.
 The length of stay is limited to 14 days in any 28-day period.
 Arizona state law prohibits overnight camping within a quarter mile of Indian Springs.

 A high-clearance vehicle is recommended to reach the trailhead.
 The site does not have wheelchair accessible features or facilities.